deepspike/progressive_tandem_learning/README.md

 ```

 ## Citation
-If you find this toolkit useful, please consider citing following paper.
+If you find this code useful, please consider citing the following paper.
 ```
 @article{wu2020progressive,
   title={Progressive tandem learning for pattern recognition with deep spiking neural networks},